How Lenire Treats Tinnitus

 Is there a cure for tinnitus?

-No. However, Lenire is clinically proven to provide relief from tinnitus.
-Lenire’s clinical trials have demonstrated that the medical device is effective at soothing tinnitus and can provide long term relief.
+No but tinnitus is treatable.
+Lenire is clinically proven to provide relief from tinnitus.
+Lenire’s clinical trials have demonstrated that the medical device is effective at soothing tinnitus.
 Additionally, Lenire has been proven to be more effective than audio-only therapy at soothing tinnitus.

 Find a Clinic